From healthcare and the cost of living to dating and raising kids, we answer the more frequently asked questions about being an expat in Austria.

 6. What is it like to be a female expat woman in Austria?

-In a nutshell, pretty good really.
-This is because, statistically speaking, Austria is one of the safest countries in the EU in terms of crime.
 The government has taken action to continue elevating the protection of its female citizens.
 In fact, a 2019 study assessing women’s rights around the world placed Austria in sixth place in terms of security, justice, and inclusion.

 The gender gap